People Mountain People Sea (film): Release

 The film was released in two different versions in China and abroad.
-In the domestic (censored) version, Xiao Qiang was caught by the police (he escaped from a medical clinic after being beaten) while the other miners were all rescued by the police following the explosion.
+In the domestic (censored) version, Xiao Qiang is caught by the police (he escapes from a medical clinic after being beaten), while the other miners are all rescued by the police following the explosion.
 This version ends with police officers instructing Tie to obey the laws.
-In the international version, Xiao Qiang was bludgeoned to death underground by fellow miners, and the other miners (except for the boy) all died in the final explosion.
+In the international version, Xiao Qiang is bludgeoned to death underground by fellow miners, and the other miners (except for the boy) all die in the final explosion.